rupeshtiwari/rupeshtiwari/README.md

 JavaScript is important to learn if you want to become front-end developer or full stack developer using JavaScript node.js.
 Here are the list of free video courses that you will enjoy and learn about JavaScript and node.js from beginning.
 🛎️Note: Please go through the material as listed sequence.
 Don't jump to last link unless you have not watched the first link.

-[Visit JavaScript Beginner Web Application](https://rupesh-user-registration-demo.herokuapp.com/) that you will be building after finishing below learning materials.
+[Visit JavaScript Beginner Web Application](https://rupesh-user-registration-demo.herokuapp.com/) that you will be building after finishing both [client side](#javascript-for-beginners-client-side) and [server side](#express-for-beginners--server-side-) learning materials.

+Below learning materials will help you to learn JavaScript, Typescript and you will build web application with **Add User** use case only.

 - [Video Lesson: Javascript essential concepts for beginners/interview](https://www.youtube.com/watch?v=Kv37h5aReq4&list=PLZed_adPqIJoGpa6R2QdJy9RnqmOIy1Qd)
   - [Source Code: JavaScript basic concepts tutorial code including hoisting, closure etc.](https://github.com/rupeshtiwari/javascript-concepts).